jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 By this time, the movie industry was no longer run by master storytellers.
 Businessman obsessed with mass-production had taken over.
 The industry lost its ability to tell original stories.
 Instead, they blindly followed the ideals of mass-production and pumped out sequels, remakes, and franchises.
 Each new release had to use more raunchiness, special effects, and celebrities to attract attention.

-Here's how screen legend John Wayne explained it in the late 1970s:
+Here's how movie legend John Wayne explained it in the late 1970s:

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

 As all this was happening, the entertainment industry tried to ban VCRs.
 The industry didn't want customers to "time-shift" and watch shows on-demand.
 After the industry lost, the public (of course) kept buying videotapes.

 Enter Blockbuster.

-Blockbuster rose to VHS rental dominance by using bar-codes to monitor videos when everyone else was still use paper records.
+Blockbuster rose to VHS rental dominance by using bar-codes to monitor videos when everyone else was still using paper records.
 Bar codes let Blockbuster carry far more titles and be timely enough to charge lots of profitable late-fees.
-In fact, VHS rental business was so good, business-centric Hollywood started to only use movie theatres to hype up their more profitable movie rental business.
+In fact, VHS rental business was so good Hollywood changed its business plan.
+They used movie theatres as a hype machine, to pump up their more profitable movie rental business.

 Then came the DVD and flatscreen televisions (1999).

 Hollywood's businessman were gleeful.
 As the public crazed over home theatres, they bought billions of DVDs to watched their stories at home on-demand.
 So popular were DVDs that many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
 Hollywood didn't care; they kept making spectacular and raunchy franchises and remakes to sell more DVDs.

 The public ate it up.
 The movie industry took credit for the surge in business.
-They hosted more lavish Emmy, Golden GLobes, and Oscar award shows.
+They hosted more lavish Emmy, Golden Globes, and Oscar award shows.
 But while the audience seemed happy with the dark majic of movie blockbusters, there was more behind the story.

 ![Techvolution battle](/img\sketches\frontline-movies_1_.jpg)

-Fundamentally speaking, movie theatres and home theatres, are both technological gates.
+Fundamentally speaking, movie theatres and home theatres are both technological gates.
 A customer still needs to drive to pick up a DVD like they do to sit in a theatre sit.
 And here was the sweet spot of the Industrial Age powers.
 With the DVD, the industry could use digital technology to lower the costs of mass-production, while still charging premium prices required for a physical product.

-Just like the 3500% increase in the medical systems bureaucracy, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.
+Just like the bureaucracy of the medical and insurance system, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.

 Too bad for them, the historical sweet spot was never going to last.
 Because true to the game of civilization, technology kept getting better.
 Soon enough, hi-speed internet (2004) came to Main Street.
 Now the public didn't have to drive to a theatre or Blockbuster store.
 Regular people could finally share in the benefits of the Internet Age; home internet streaming was possible.